harness/developer-hub/docs/service-reliability-management/srm-dashboard/srm-dashboard-intro.md

 2. Select **Service Reliability**.

-   The dashboard list is displayed, that includes the following pre-configured Service Reliability dashboards:
+   The dashboard list is displayed, which includes the following pre-configured Service Reliability dashboards:

    - SLO Health
    - SLO History